skywalkerx28/Habs-Query-Engine/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE] file for details.

-## Acknowledgments

-- Montreal Canadiens organization for inspiring this analytics platform
-- NHL for providing comprehensive play-by-play data
-- Open-source AI community for enabling advanced analytics capabilities

----

-**Built for the Montreal Canadiens analytics community**
+**Built for the Montreal Canadiens**

 *For questions or collaboration opportunities, please open an issue or contact the maintainers.*